ryanmorr/templar/README.md

 ## Usage

-Template syntax is much like your standard mustache/handlbars templates with double curly braces (`{{` `}}`) serving as delimiters to indicate internal logic.
+Template syntax is similar to your standard mustache templates with double curly braces (`{{` `}}`) serving as delimiters to internal logic.
 The tokens found between the delimiters are the reference point for the value of its place in the template, Take for instance the following:

 ```javascript
 import templar from 'templar';